Q: What models do you repair?

 It’s a bit like putting a dark cloth over your flashlight to block the light instead of just clicking the switch.
 Bad analogy, but you get the idea.

 Anyway, having said that…the displays are actually pretty tough and should last for many more years.
+There is a reason why NASA commonly used this type of display in Shuttles.
 Still want to make it last longer?
 The only real way would be to physically remove the display from the truck on the really hot summer days.
 There are electrolytic capacitors onboard that are slowly getting fried.
 They are a chemical mix that slowly wears out, just like a battery.
 Note that I have yet to have to change one out, so Toyota didn’t skimp on the quality of those components.

-Of course, we don’t want to scare you with all of these doom scenarios for your display.
+Of course, we don’t want to scare you with all of these doomsday scenarios for your display.
 The reality is, your truck will most likely wear out before a properly repaired display does.